-Access On and Across Crown Land Policies
+5.4.4 Access On and Across Crown Land Policies

-Policy 1 Where an existing road on Crown land is currently in regular use for vehicle access to private lands and where no other legal land access exists, the community supports the granting of secure, long-term permission for landowners to continue such use and to maintain the road in drivable condition.
-Landowners should continue to maintain such roads in a condition that is compatible with conservation and community values.

-Policy 2 It is recognized that in some instances the only road access to private lands is across Crown land.
-Access to the private land is important for fire prevention, personal safety, as well as enjoyment of the private property by the resident; however, where these accesses are used they should be compatible with conservation and community values.

-Policy 3 Where permission for road access across Crown land is granted, such roads should generally follow the routes of any existing roads, except as necessary to avoid sensitive terrain and ecosystems, in order to prevent the environmental impact of creating new routes.

-Policy 4 Trails and unused roads on Crown land should remain as foot trails where they are compatible with conservation and community values.

-Policy 5 The Local Trust Committee shall consider the need to maintain community values, including conservation values and the interests of the land locked landowners, when providing input to the appropriate jurisdiction on applications for access across Crown land.
+- a.
+Where an existing road on Crown land is currently in regular use for vehicle access to private lands and where no other legal land access exists, the community supports the granting of secure, long-term permission for landowners to continue such use and to maintain the road in drivable condition.
+Landowners should continue to maintain such roads in a condition that is compatible with conservation and community values. - b.
+It is recognized that in some instances the only road access to private lands is across Crown land.
+Access to the private land is important for fire prevention, personal safety, as well as enjoyment of the private property by the resident; however, where these accesses are used they should be compatible with conservation and community values. - c.
+Where permission for road access across Crown land is granted, such roads should generally follow the routes of any existing roads, except as necessary to avoid sensitive terrain and ecosystems, in order to prevent the environmental impact of creating new routes. - d.
+Trails and unused roads on Crown land should remain as foot trails where they are compatible with conservation and community values. - e.
+The Local Trust Committee shall consider the need to maintain community values, including conservation values and the interests of the land locked landowners, when providing input to the appropriate jurisdiction on applications for access across Crown land.

-Access On and Across Crown Land Advocacy Policies
+5.4.5 Access On and Across Crown Land Advocacy Policies

-Advocacy Policy 1 The Local Trust Committee encourages Land and Water BC to maintain the current greenbelt function that exists on Crown Lands by accommodating a variety of land uses and ensuring their regulations are adhered to.
+a.
+The Local Trust Committee encourages Land and Water BC to maintain the current greenbelt function that exists on Crown Lands by accommodating a variety of land uses and ensuring their regulations are adhered to.

-Advocacy Policy 2 The Local Trust Committee requests that Land and Water BC seek input from the community prior to changing uses on Crown Land.

-Advocacy Policy 3 Land and Water BC and other appropriate Provincial Ministries should keep trails and disused roads located on Crown land to remain as foot trails.
+- b.
+The Local Trust Committee requests that Land and Water BC seek input from the community prior to changing uses on Crown Land. - c.
+Land and Water BC and other appropriate Provincial Ministries should keep trails and disused roads located on Crown land to remain as foot trails.